CitrineInformatics/citrine-python/docs/source/data_entry.rst

 For example, the :class:`citrine.resources.process_spec.ProcessSpec` class implements the ProcessSpec_ object in GEMD_.
 The Citrine Python Client implementations are consistent with the GEMD_ model specification.

-The Citrine Python Client is built on top of and entirely interoperable with the taurus_ package.
+The Citrine Python Client is built on top of and entirely interoperable with the gemd-python_ package.
-Any method that accepts the Citrine Python Client's implementations of data model objects should also accept those from taurus.
+Any method that accepts the Citrine Python Client's implementations of data model objects should also accept those from GEMD.

 Identifiying Data Model Objects
 ---------------------------------